 With this in mind, the key to a great email marketing campaign is identifying your audience and using email segmentation to ensure you're delivering to the right people at the right time.
 If you can accomplish this and build it into your strategy, you can get more creative and specific with your messaging.

 Even with email marketing being a relatively low-risk and high-reward activity, you don't want to send emails for emails' sake.
 In other words, you won't be successful simply because you marked it from your to-do list.

 Instead, you should be intentional about what you want to get from your emails because that will help you target the right audience and build the right emails.
-For example, if you know you want to nurture leads from MQL to SQL, you can create a segment of MQLs and create content that is educational and persuasive enough to move them closer to a buying decision.

 3. Outline the email or emails that will be included in the campaign.